HOGENT-Web/github_issue/README.md

 ### not involving code

-The same, but instead of selecting code and clicking the 'new issue', click on the 'issues' tab at the top and start from there.
+The same, but instead of selecting code and clicking the 'reference in a new issue', click on the 'issues' tab at the top and start from there.

 Good luck!